 While there are plenty of services that claim to save you money — e.g., discount agents, small-percentage fee brokers, graduated fee policies, etc. — the truth is that there’s almost always a catch.

 After all, why would an experienced realtor provide their full array of services for less than the going rate?

 That's where Clever Real Estate comes in.

-Clever connects you with top-rated, local agents from major brands or regional brokerages (Keller Williams, RE/MAX, Century 21, etc.) These agents have agreed to work for a flat fee of $3,000 — or 1% if your home sells for more than $350,000.
+Clever connects you with top-rated, local agents from major brands or regional brokerages (Keller Williams, RE/MAX, Century 21, etc.) These agents have agreed to work for a fee 1.5%.

 Importantly, Clever only partners with full-service agents.
 That means you get all same services you would with a traditional agent — accurate market analysis and pricing on your home, professional photos, access to the MLS and hundreds of other listing sites, showings, negotiation support, and everything/anything else you need to close on your home — all at fraction of the traditionally associated cost.